PaddlePaddle/models/PaddleCV/PaddleDetection/docs/GETTING_STARTED.md

 - `-r`: Checkpoint path for resuming training.
 Such as: `-r output/faster_rcnn_r50_1x/10000`
 - `--eval`: Whether to perform evaluation in training, default is `False`
-- `-f`: If perform evaluation in train, this edits evaluation directory, default is current directory.
+- `-f`: If perform evaluation in training, this edits evaluation directory, default is current directory.
 - `-d`: Dataset path, same as `dataset_dir` of configs.
 Such as: `-d dataset/coco`
 - `-o`: Set configuration options in config file.
 Such as: `-o weights=output/faster_rcnn_r50_1x/model_final`

 ##### Examples

-- Perform evaluation in train
+- Perform evaluation in training
 ```bash
 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7
 export PYTHONPATH=$PYTHONPATH:.